ironsheep/P2-vscode-langserv-extension/spin2/README.md

 We are working on fixes to the following issues we've seen during our testing.
 However, they are not major enough to prevent this release.

 - The spin2 line-continuation syntax is not yet supported
-- The spin2 object-instance override of constants is not yet fully highlighted correctly
 - We are still working through validating the P1 support against the full P1 obex - this is a work in progress
 - Some line comments are not properly colored
 - Occasionally [byte|word|long] storage types are not properly colored